-Rep Fitness dropped their new and improved stainless steel power bar called the Rep Deep Knurl Power Bar EX.
+Rep Fitness shook up the barbell world when they dropped their new and improved stainless steel power bar called the Rep Deep Knurl Power Bar EX.

 - Weight: 20 kg (44 lbs)